stpledger/VOOGASalad/doc/Plan.md

 Implementing system that operates on related groups of components, i.e. components that belong to the same entity.

 ## Charlie
+Charlie will work with how components define entities and consequently what it means for an entity to hold a component, and how the systems will work with the entities and components to run the game.

 # Game Player
 ## Scott